Y

 The initial design laid paper cards into a 6×6 grid straight on the table.
 It worked, but it was slow to set up and awkward to manage.

-The revision moved to wooden boards and laser-cut tiles — durable, tactile, and on-theme.
+The revision moved to wooden boards and laser-cut tiles that are durable, tactile, and on-theme.
 The board was cut with grooves to hold the tiles, so setup and pack-up got far simpler.

 Wooden board engraved with The Forrest Full board game set up